furacca/cuterle/README.md

   -a Pfam or SMART   Prior choice between 'Pfam' and 'SMART'.
 Read the documentation.
   -nf NF             Name format.
 Read the documentation.
-Format: [1,2,3,4,5,6] -accession ACCESSION  InterPro annotations - accession (e.g. IPR002035) -savetable         Export all kind of domains extracted in ~.csv file, sort by matches -draw_image        FOR EACH sequences create a ~.jpg file reporting sequence+domains
+Format: [1,2,3,4,5,6] -accession ACCESSION  InterPro annotations - accession (e.g. IPR002035) -draw_image        FOR EACH sequences create a ~.jpg file reporting sequence+domains
 ```
 <br>